Networked Games

 Prerequisites

-It is recommended to pass the Basics of Digital Game Development skill, if that is not the case the students will be required to quickly familiarize themselves with work in game engines.
+It is recommended to pass the Fundamentals of Digital Game Development skill, if that is not the case the students will be required to quickly familiarize themselves with work in game engines.
 Basics of programming.
 Network protocols and architectures.

 Study Programmes